Toastmasters Speech 6:

 Why is This Speech Important?

-The objectives for this speech project are to use your voice to complement your message:
+The aims for this speech project are to use your voice to complement your message by enhancing your:

 Your voice is the best tool in your delivery toolbox.
 You must learn to use it effectively to enhance your presentation.